10D24D/NiceFont/docs/README_EN.md

 ### 📜 Changelog

+- **v1.4** : Urgent fix for the BUG where the menu does not display.
 - **v1.3**: 1.
 Code optimization; 2.
 New configuration saving feature (more detailed font settings, distinguishing current website and all websites); 3.
 Added first-time font adjustment feature (font will be adjusted automatically 3 seconds after page refresh or first visit); 4.
 UX optimization (fixed floating menu, font size adjustments are easier); 5.
 Added support for more languages.
 - **v1.2**: 1.
 Added support for adjusting fonts within iFrames, solving font adjustment issues on some websites (e.g., DingTalk online documents); 2.
 Updated README documentation; 3.
 Added multi-language support.
 - **v1.1**: 1.
 Fixed issue where supported font families were not being applied; 2.
 Added support for font adjustments within Shadow DOM, solving font adjustment issues on some websites (e.g., Bilibili comment section); 3.
 Updated README documentation.